bahrus/xtal-state/README.md

 \<xtal-state\> is a set of dependency free web components that help applications interface with the history API, in a way that's conducive to building a URL like the one that Chuck sent Sarah.
 It promotes being able to share complex views of an application state.

-## Say it ain't so, Chrome!
+## Throwing out the baby with the hash marker.

 The benefit of updating the window.location object (location.href and/or location.hash) as the user interacts with a web site, is that it allows the user to copy and paste the url corresponding to what they are seeing, and communicate it via email, text message etc.  Others can then open the application and zoom right to the place the user was excited to convey.
 [At least, that's what I'd like to see happen, but most of the time, especially for complex business applications, this doesn't work].
 And these days, many browsers support a sharing button, external to the web site, which sends the current url.
 Sensible browsers, like Firefox, and Edge, include the hash tag part ("hash fragment") of the url.
-Okay, I guess some neat freak commentators consider Chrome's recent URL castration / mutilation initiative a [feature](https://www.engadget.com/2018/02/19/chrome-cleans-messy-urls-share-phone/), not a bug.
+Okay, I guess some neat freak commentators consider Chrome's recent URL castration / mutilation / amputation / lobotomy initiative a [feature](https://www.engadget.com/2018/02/19/chrome-cleans-messy-urls-share-phone/), not a bug.
 I think this is quite problematic.
 Sites like GitHub allow you to select a line number, which causes a hash location update to the url, specifying the line number.
 Why does Chrome assume the user doesn't want to share that part of the URL?
 That's a rather rude assumption, it seems to me.
 Bad Chrome!

+## Chrome conspires with Internet Explorer

+Chrome seems to be hanging out with [a new crowd](https://stackoverflow.com/questions/16247162/max-size-of-location-hash-in-browser).

+## So what to do?

 The simplest solution to this dilemma would be to persist the history.state object to a central database with every modification, and to just add the id pointing to this object in the address bar somewhere Google hasn't started expunging yet.